kamalkhan/container/README.md

 ======

-PSR-11 container implementation with dependency injection, recursive binding resolution and service provider support without any external dependencies.
+PSR-11 dependency injection container implementation with automatic resolution, service providers, facades and macros.
+This package does not require any external dependencies.

 - [Install](#install)
 - [PSR-11 Implementation](#psr-11-implementation)